-My name is Brad Anderson, I live in Fairplay, Colorado USA with my wife (Jen), daughter (Chase), and our dogs.
+My name is Brad Anderson, I live in Northern New Mexico, USA with my wife (Jen), daughter (Chase), and our dogs.
 My interests include snowboarding, hiking, surfing, nature, conservation, animal behavior, programming, philosophy, and photography.

 Here, at our home, we run a small preservation effort for the Kai Ken, which are rare Japanese hunting dogs.
 Our efforts are focused on the preservation of the North American bloodlines, the prevention of genetic roadblocks, and educating the enthusiast community about these rare dogs.
 We have a small kennel and run a forum dedicated to the Nihon Ken (Japanese Dog) breeds.
 For more information on our efforts please visit yamabushikennel.org.
 To connect with other breed enthusiasts, please visit The Nihon Ken Forum.

 My wife and I moved to Taos, NM USA from Atlanta, GA in 2008.
 We moved to Taos to escape the hyper-consumption of city life and to pursue our conservation and preservation dreams.
 Our home was located in a remote area North West of the Town of Taos, on the Mesa just east of the Rio Grande Gorge.
 Living remotely simplified our life, which has helped us focus on all of our efforts more efficiently, both in work and in play.
 I have found my focus on my professional responsibilities and the quality of my output has improved while also allowing me more time to spend with my wife and daughter as well as time to focus on our preservation efforts.